tencentyun/intlcloud-documents/product/云智 AI 应用服务/人脸识别/操作指引/用户迁移指南_intl.md

 - If the API request domain name you are using is `recognition.image.myqcloud.com` or `service.image.myqcloud.com`, please migrate to v2.0 as soon as possible.

 ## API User Guide
-Face Recognition v2.0 supports TencentCloud API 3.0 format and provides SDKs in Python, Java, PHP, Go, NodeJS, and .NET formats.
+Face Recognition v2.0 supports Tencent Cloud API 3.0 format and provides SDKs in Python, Java, PHP, Go, NodeJS, and .NET formats.
 You can download SDKs in different languages in the corresponding API documentation for quick access to the Face Recognition service.
 In addition, you can use [API Explore](https://console.cloud.tencent.com/api/explorer?Product=iai&Version=2018-03-01&Action=DetectFace) and [TCCLI](https://cloud.tencent.com/document/product/440/6176) to quickly and easily debug APIs.

 ## Purchase Guide for Offline SDKs